Phase diagram of rotating Bose-Einstein condensates trapped in power-law and hard-wall potentials: Phase diagram - Continuous transitions

 The above general formalism allows us to study this problem for any trapping potential.
 In the case of the (weakly) anharmonic potential the matrix elements may be evaluated analytically.
 In the case of the hard-wall potential, these are evaluated numerically.

-Using the approach that we just described, we plot in Figs.\,1, 3, and 6 the resulting phase boundaries for the case of the anharmonic potential (Figs.\,1 and 3), and for the hard-wall potential (Fig.\,6), along with the straight lines which correspond to the discontinuous phase transitions (which were analysed in the previous section).
-Also, in Figs.\,2, 4, 5, and 7 we plot the density and phase of the corresponding order parameter, for the multiply-quantized vortex states and the ``mixed" ones.
+Using the approach that we just described, we plot in Figs.\,1, 3, and 6 the phase boundaries for the continuous phase transitions, denoted as dotted (black) curves for the case of the anharmonic potential (Figs.\,1 and 3), and for the hard-wall potential (Fig.\,6), along with the straight lines which correspond to the discontinuous phase transitions solid (red) lines (which were analysed in the previous section).
+The dotted (black) curves separate all these phase diagrams into two parts.
+In the lower part the order parameter is given by a ``mixed" state.
+In the upper part, the order parameter corresponds in general to a state of single and multiple quantization.
+Finally, in Figs.\,2, 4, 5, and 7 we plot the density and phase of the corresponding order parameter, for the multiply-quantized vortex states and the ``mixed" ones.
 An analysis of the derived phase diagrams follows below, in Sec.\,VII.

+We stress that while the method we have adopted allows us to produce the phase diagrams of Figs.\,1, 3, and 6, on the other hand it does not give us the amplitudes of the order parameter in the ``mixed" states – see, e.g., Eq.\,(\ref{varphi}).
+As a result, the density and phase plots in Figs. 2, 4, 5, and 7 are representative, in the sense that they only illustrate the general topological characteristics, symmetries, and phase configurations of the order parameter.